Prague, «the city with one hundred steeples»

 Those two very authentic districts are where you will immerse yourselves best in the genuine Czech life, mingling with locals far from tourist attractions.

-Žižkov « the Red District », is distinguished by the countless ramshackle buildings erected during the Communist era.
+Žižkov «the Red District», is distinguished by the countless ramshackle buildings erected during the Communist era.
 But it enjoys in compensation of the most hectic nightlife in town.
-Its main attraction is the 287 meters high TV tower which includes restaurants and the amazing and costly One Room Hotel.
+Its main attraction is the 287 meters high Žižkov Tower, a TV Tower which includes restaurants and the amazing and costly One Room Hotel.
 The panoramic view of Prague is staggering.

 - Riegrovy Sady Park